MarameDev/my-books/README.md

 This is a simple, minimalist pink-themed website to share and track books you’ve read.
 Users can submit book info via a form, and see a live-updating list with filtering options.

+## How It Works

+- Visitors can submit books using the form.
+- Each submission is sent directly to my email via FormSubmit.co.
+- New book entries don’t show up on the website automatically.
+- I manually update the book list on the site based on submissions I receive.

+This keeps the site simple and easy to maintain without needing complex backend or databases.
+Feel free to submit your favorite books and check :)

 ## Features

 - Submit books with title, author, rating, date read, and notes.